lemonsqueeze/OpenWRTQuotas/README.md

 Currently replaces OpenWrt's firewall rules. if you have have custom rules or create some through web interface they will get wiped out.
 It makes sense to disable the firewall service in OpenWrt's interface.

-Quotas are lost on reboot
+Quotas are lost on reboot.
+Save / restore them with save_quotas / load_quotas.

 This is by no means completely secure:
 - Mac addresses can be changed, if a guest does so he'll get a brand new quota.